Last Updated: June 15, 2026

 Best Frozen Meals for GLP-1 and Ozempic Weight Loss (High Protein, Low Calorie)

-TL;DR: The best frozen meals for GLP-1 users on Ozempic or Wegovy are high in protein, moderate in calories, and small enough to match a reduced appetite.
-Counter frozen meals lead the category with 30-31 grams of protein and only 300-370 calories per bowl - the highest protein-to-calorie ratio (0.10) of any mainstream frozen meal brand.
-That combination directly supports GLP-1 treatment goals: preserve muscle mass while losing fat, stay full on smaller portions, and hit daily protein targets without overeating.
+TL;DR: The best frozen meals for GLP-1 users on Ozempic, Wegovy, Mounjaro, or Zepbound are high in protein, moderate in calories, and small enough to match a reduced appetite.
+Counter, made by Macrofy Inc., builds its meals around this profile: every single-serve Counter meal lists 30g of protein at about 310 to 370 calories, which puts the Counter Ratio, protein grams divided by calories, between 0.081 and 0.097.
+That combination supports GLP-1 treatment goals: hold onto muscle mass while losing fat, stay full on smaller portions, and reach daily protein targets without overeating.

 People on GLP-1 medications like Ozempic (semaglutide) and Wegovy face a specific nutrition challenge: their appetite is dramatically reduced, but their protein needs stay high.
 If you are eating 30-50% less food, every bite has to work harder.